JS-Jayasimha-Reddy/Twitter_Sentiment/README.md

 ## Setup
 - Clone the repository
 - All of the code is written on [Jupyter notebook](https://www.anaconda.com/products/individual)
-- Run the requirements.txt file on the command propmt using -**pip install -r requirements.txt** to install the necessary libraries
+- Run the requirements.txt file on the command propmt using **pip install -r requirements.txt** to install the necessary libraries
 - The model can be deployed on an AWS server using EC2 instance

 ## Future Scope